asadabbasse2006/asadabbasse2006/README.md

 ## 🌟 Featured Projects
 🏣 Hospital Management System - A GUI-based system built using JavaFX.<br>
-⏱ Stopwatch - A GUI-based system built using Java swing.
+⏱ Stopwatch - A GUI-based system built using Java swing.<br>
-🖩 Calculator App – A GUI-based calculator built using Java Swing.
+🖩 Calculator App – A GUI-based calculator built using Java Swing.<br>
-🖩 Java Fundamentals - Basics in Java is almost clear
+🖩 Java Fundamentals - Basics in Java is almost clear<br>
 🌐 Portfolio Website – A personal website showcasing my projects and skills.

 ## 📌 What I'm Currently Working On